OpossumPetya/pi-as-keyboard/README.md

 - Edit the `config.json` (more on URL below)
 - You can delete `clientd.pl` and `controller.sh` files -- they were created to daemonize the client script, but we'll use `systemd` for that.

-*For security reasons the client script will only poll for a flag using POST calls.
+*For security reasons the client script will only poll for a flag using POST requests.
 It will also pass Authentication header.*

 Using `systemd` to run the script as daemon:

-- Copy `piclient.service` file into `/etc/systemd/system` as root, for example:
+- Copy `piclient.service` file into `/etc/systemd/system` as root:

 `sudo cp piclient.service /etc/systemd/system/piclient.service`

-Note, the "`User=`" directive is not specified in the `.service` file -- this will make it run under `root` user, which is required to "perform key presses".
+Note, the "`User=`" directive is not specified in the `.service` file -- this will make the script run under `root` user account, which is required to "perform key presses".

 Now you can manually start/stop the service as follows: